proxmox/ceph/ceph/src/civetweb/docs/UserManual.md

 Disk IO performance can be improved when keeping the certificates and keys stored on a tmpfs (linux) on a system with very high throughput.

+### allow\_sendfile\_call `yes`
+This option can be used to enable or disable the use of the Linux `sendfile` system call.
+It is only available for Linux systems and only affecting HTTP (not HTTPS) connections if `throttle` is not enabled.
+While using the `sendfile` call will lead to a performance boost for HTTP connections, this call may be broken for some file systems and some operating system versions.

+### case\_sensitive `no`
+This option can be uset to enable case URLs for Windows servers.
+It is only available for Windows systems.
+Windows file systems are not case sensitive, but they still store the file name including case.
+If this option is set to `yes`, the comparison for URIs and Windows file names will be case sensitive.

+### allow\_index\_script\_resource `no`
+Index scripts (like `index.cgi` or `index.lua`) may have script handled resources.

+It this feature is activated, that /some/path/file.ext might be handled by:
+  1. /some/path/file.ext (with PATH\_INFO='/', if ext = cgi)
+  2. /some/path/index.lua with mg.request\_info.path\_info='/file.ext'
+  3. /some/path/index.cgi with PATH\_INFO='/file.ext'
+  4. /some/path/index.php with PATH\_INFO='/file.ext'
+  5. /some/index.lua with mg.request\_info.path\_info=='/path/file.ext'
+  6. /some/index.cgi with PATH\_INFO='/path/file.ext'
+  7. /some/index.php with PATH\_INFO='/path/file.ext'
+  8. /index.lua with mg.request\_info.path\_info=='/some/path/file.ext'
+  9. /index.cgi with PATH\_INFO='/some/path/file.ext'
+  10. /index.php with PATH\_INFO='/some/path/file.ext'

+Note: This example is valid, if the default configuration values for `index_files`, `cgi_pattern` and `lua_script_pattern` are used, and the server is built with CGI and Lua support enabled.

+If this feature is not activated, only the first file (/some/path/file.cgi) will be accepted.

+Note: This parameter affects only index scripts.
+A path like /here/script.cgi/handle/this.ext will call /here/script.cgi with PATH\_INFO='/handle/this.ext', no matter if this option is set to `yes` or `no`.

+This feature can be used to completely hide the script extension from the URL.

+### additional\_header
+Send additional HTTP response header line for every request.
+The full header line including key and value must be specified, excluding the carriage return line feed.

+Example (used as command line option):
+`-additional_header "X-Frame-Options: SAMEORIGIN"`

+This option can be specified multiple times.
+All specified header lines will be sent.

 # Lua Scripts and Lua Server Pages
 Pre-built Windows and Mac civetweb binaries have built-in Lua scripting